 Additionally, our sister program, Denver Partners Against Graffiti, provides graffiti abatement services for many public and private properties.

-Be responsible, stay safe, and do an individual cleanup!
+Be responsible, stay safe, and do a small group, family, or individual cleanup.

 Safety Checklist for Individual Cleanups:

 1. Ensure that it is safe and permissible by local authorities to be outside.

 - Always follow the city of Denver health and safety ordinances before heading outside.
 If you live in an area where you can be outside, be sure to practice social distancing and robust sanitation practices before, during, and after your cleanup.